 Any Market Participant that has satisfied the applicable credit requirements may participate in the Annual TCR Auction;

 Market Participants holding ARRs may elect to self-convert all or a portion of those ARRs into TCRs with the same source and sink by specifying the Self-Convert option as part of the TCR Bid submittal.
-All ARRs associated with LTCRs are automatically converted to TCRs prior to the start of the Annual TCR Auction and these TCRs will be considered Self-Converted ARRs for the purposes of settlement.
-These TCRs can then be offered for sale in the Annual TCR Auction.
+Directly converted TCRs from LTCRs can be offered for sale in the Annual TCR Auction.

 For each month and season included in the Annual TCR Auction period, Market Participants may submit TCR Bids and TCR Offers in 0.1 MW increments separately, for On-Peak and Off-Peak periods (8 separate transmission system models created representing each month in an annual auction period and on-peak and off-peak periods within each month and 6 separate transmission system models created representing each season in an annual auction period and on-peak and off-peak periods within each season).
 The following information is submitted for a TCR Bid or a TCR Offer: